Frame Sets and Zeros of Zak transforms of Extended Gaussians: Zak transforms of extended Gaussians

 and can be easily translated into each other.
 As in \cite{baxter1996}, we also imposed the extra condition $|q|<1$.
 Otherwise the propositions below will hinge on absolute convergence of $\sum_k|q|^k$ and $\prod_k|1-q^k|$.

-This form of the theta function is closely related to the Zak transform of Gaussians (see e.g.,\cite{janssen2002}).
-In this article the following decomposition is relevant (\cite[Lemma 2.1]{baxter1996}, which is also available in \cite[Chapter 21.3, p.469]{whittaker1902}):
+This form of the theta function is closely related to the Zak transform of standard Gaussians (see e.g.,\cite{janssen2002}).
+In this article the following decomposition is relevant (\cite[Lemma 2.1]{baxter1996}, also available in \cite[Chapter 21.3, p.469]{whittaker1902}):

-From this decomposition we immediately obtain that (\cite[Corollary 2.2]{baxter1996}) \begin{Prop} $\Theta(z,q)=0$ is only attained at $z=-q^m$ where $m$ can be any odd integer. \end{Prop}
+From this decomposition we immediately obtain that \begin{Prop}(\cite[Corollary 2.2]{baxter1996}) $\Theta(z,q)=0$ is only attained at $z=-q^m$ where $m$ can be any odd integer. \end{Prop}

 If we fix $q$, take $z=e^{2i x}$ for $x\in\mathbb C$ and set